Jiaxin-Pei/potato-tutorial/docs/source/usage.rst

 Create your codebook and schema
 ----------------

+Next, you'll need to specify what annotators annotate:

 * Create your annotation codebook and `link it <https://potato-annotation-tutorial.readthedocs.io/en/latest/schemas_and_templates.html>`_ to the annotation interface
 * Specify the `schema <https://potato-annotation-tutorial.readthedocs.io/en/latest/schemas_and_templates.html>`_, including: